vercel/next.js/docs/basic-features/supported-browsers-features.md

 # Supported Browsers and Features

-Next.js supports **IE11 and all modern browsers** (Edge, Firefox, Chrome, Safari, Opera, et al) with no required configuration.
+Next.js supports **modern browsers** with no required configuration.

+- Chrome 61+
+- Edge 16+
+- Firefox 60+
+- Opera 48+
+- Safari 11+

+## Browserslist

+Next.js supports [Browserslist](https://browsersl.ist) configuration so you can target any browser and any version.

 ## Polyfills